hummingbot/hummingbot-site/docs/faq.md

 - Package monthly releases into Docker containers for various environments
 - Maintain and update documentation

+### Why is the Hummingbot Foundation domiciled in the Cayman Islands?

+For the past 20 years, the Cayman Islands has been one of the preferred global jurisdictions for the incorporation of new securitizations, special purpose vehicles, and other new organizations.
+In 2017, the Cayman Islands introduced the Foundation Company structure, a flexible structure that allows a limited liability legal entity to operate similar to a civil law foundation, steered by a decentralized set of participants.
+The Hummingbot Foundation uses this structure.

+See [What is a Cayman Foundation Company?](https://www.zedra.com/news-events/news/what-is-a-cayman-foundation-company/) from Zedra, our corporate services provider in the Cayman Islands.

 ### How do I apply for a job with the Hummingbot Foundation?

 See [this page](https://angel.co/company/hummingbot/jobs), and apply for the ones marked **Hummingbot Foundation**.
 Alternatively, post a message with your CV to one of the Foundation staff on Discord.